OldManUmby/DND.SRD.Wiki/pages/02.changelog/default.md

 ## Future Updates

+:fa-square: Combine all markdown pages into a single markdown file available for download.

+##

 :fa-square: Expand TOC Headers to all levels and place TOCs in a seperate tab for each section/page.

 ##